-The recommendations made by the Planning Commission will be forwarded to the City Council for consideration.
-Upon a final decision by the City Council, the ordinance will need a second reading at a subsequent hearing.
+Upon introduction and a first reading by the City Council, the ordinance will need a second reading at a subsequent hearing.
 The ordinance will be effective 30 days after the second reading.

 Prepared by: Piu Ghosh Principal Planner

 Reviewed by: Benjamin Fu, Assistant Director of Community Development